 Tidal energy sometimes also refers to tidal power.
-It is the power which is achieved by the energy, captured during the moving water in tides and Open Ocean current.
-Tidal energy is divided into two techniques:
+It is the power which is attained by the energy, seized during the motion in the water bodies during Open Ocean current and tides.
+Tidal energy is divided into two procedures:

-• Tidal barrage technique

-• Tidal current technique
+- Tidal barrage technique - Tidal current technique